Action View URL Helpers

 The class attribute of the form element can be set by passing a :form_class option within html_options.
 It defaults to "button_to" to allow styling of the form and its children.

-The form submits a POST request by default.
-You can specify a different HTTP verb via the :method option within html_options.
+The form submits a POST request by default if the object is not persisted; conversely, if the object is persisted, it will submit a PATCH request.
+To specify a different HTTP verb use the :method option within html_options.

 If the HTML button generated from button_to does not work with your layout, you can consider using the link_to method with the data-turbo-method attribute as described in the link_to documentation.